tf-models/readthedocs/docs/colab/object_detection/04_test_trained_detector.md

-# Test the trained detector
+# Test the Trained Detector